Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

 Notice that if $G$ contains any cycles, then those are triangles.
 Furthermore notice that if the vertex set $\{v_{1},v_{2},v_{3}\}$ induces a triangle in $G$, then there is no vertex $v_{4} \in V(G)\setminus \{v_1,v_2,v_3\}$ adjacent to at least two (assume w.l.o.g.\ $v_{1}$ and $v_{2}$) vertices of $\{v_{1},v_{2},v_{3}\}$, because otherwise the simple cycles $\{ v_{1},v_{2},v_{3}\}$ and $\{v_{1},v_{2},v_{4}\}$ would share an edge and contradict the property of $G$ being a cactus.
 Hence if the vertex set $\{v_{1},v_{2},v_{3}\}$ induces a triangle in $G$, then at least one vertex in $\{v_{1}, v_{2}, v_{3}\}$ has degree $2$, otherwise $G$ would contain $M_{3}$ as an induced subgraph.
 Assume w.l.o.g.\ that $v_{3}$ has degree $2$.

 If the graph $G\setminus v_3$ obtained from $G$ by deleting the vertex $v_{3}$ and its incident edges $\{v_{1},v_{3}\}$, $\{v_{2},v_{3}\}$ had a $B_{0}$-EPG representation, the latter could be extended to a $B_{0}$-EPG representation of $G$ by simply representing $v_3$ by just one grid edge in the $B_0$-EPG representation of $G\setminus v_3$ shared by the paths $P_{v_1}$ and $P_{v_2}$ corresponding to $v_1$ and $v_2$, respectively.
 Obviously, this argument holds for any triangle in $G$.
-Following this idea \autoref{alg: b0 cactus} first constructs the graph $\bar{G}$ obtained by removing from $G$ one vertex of degree $2$ together with its incident edges from every triangle in $G$.
-This is done in lines \ref{BeginWhile:barG}-\ref{EndWhile:barG}.
-Then in lines \ref{BeginConstr:EPGbarG}-\ref{EndExtend:EPGbarG} the algorithms constructs a $B_0$-EPG representation of $\bar{G}$, which is then extended to a $B_0$-EPG representation of $G$ in lines \ref{BeginExtend:EPGG}-\ref{EndExtend:EPGG} by applying the idea explained above.
+Following this idea, \autoref{alg: b0 cactus} first constructs the graph $\bar{G}$ obtained by removing from $G$ one vertex of degree~$2$ together with its incident edges from every triangle in $G$.
+This is done in lines~\ref{BeginWhile:barG}-\ref{EndWhile:barG}.
+In lines~\ref{BeginConstr:EPGbarG}-\ref{EndExtend:EPGbarG} the algorithm constructs a $B_0$-EPG representation of~$\bar{G}$, which is then extended to a $B_0$-EPG representation of $G$ in lines~\ref{BeginExtend:EPGG}-\ref{EndExtend:EPGG} as explained above.